Last updated on May 10, 2025

 HIKING DURATION: Half-day to full day.

-Pacaya volcano is located about an hour from Guatemala City and is one of the most accessible and frequently climbed – thus, this attraction is highly overbooked and overrated!
-I was very disappointed with the organization’s side, the locals are aiming to rip you off with
+Pacaya volcano is located about an hour from Guatemala City and is one of the most accessible and frequently climbed – thus, this attraction is highly overbooked and overrated (since the volcano is not active anymore).
+I was very disappointed with the organization’s side.

 The first thing you need to know is that Pacaya stopped being active in 2021!
 That means there is no active lava at the moment in 2025.
 Pacaya goes active every 3-4 years on average.